 Packed the car with boards, suits, tent, sleeping bag, books, and clothes.
 Left Oakland around 11am.
 Rolled through Pacifica.
-It was blown out.
+The surf looked blown out.
 Ate burritos and rolled past Half Moon Bay, peeped it, and continued on down HWY1 to Santa Cruz.
 Surfed Cowell's 1-2ft slow rights for an hour and headed to check out Pleasure Point.
 Looked good.
 Slow rights.
 Not too many people.
 Kind of high tidy.

-I'm a beginner learning how to stand up on my board (a Wavestorm).
-I have water skills from bodyboarding at Ocean Beach, surf camp in Costa Rica, and after some dedicated practice and guidance from L (my boyfriend, surf teacher and overall #1 surf inspo), I'm catching my green waves for knee rides and belly rides.
+I'm a beginner learning how to stand up on my board (an 8ft Wavestorm).
+I’ve been bodyboarding at Ocean Beach, surf camp in Costa Rica, and after some dedicated practice and guidance from L (my boyfriend, surf teacher and overall #1 surf inspo), I'm catching my green waves for knee rides and belly rides.
 Standing up is still elusive.
 I have a monstrous social fear of paddling out, paddling for a wave and then "kooking" out as I struggle to stand up and ride.
 Part of that fear is from surf culture that makes fun of mistakes; sometimes out of good humor and sometimes out of ridicule.
 Part of that fear comes from my own self-critical, self-limiting thoughts.
 All this to say, Pleasure Point looked fun but my self-doubt kept me from jumping in.
 Also, afternoon was quickly becoming evening, so we headed south to our campsite at Morro Strand State Beach.

 Woke up to the sound of the ocean at Morro Strand State Beach.
 6:30am on the way to brush teeth and check the beach, we stopped to chat with a fellow camper who just got out of the water.
 It was fun he said.
-But it looked unorganized to us so we rolled to closer to Morro Rock to drink coffee and watch the locals surf.
-Decided that the swell might not be favorable for our weekend plans.
+But it looked like a bunch of unorganized waves to us so we rolled to closer to Morro Rock to drink coffee and watch the locals surf.
+Sinking feeling that the swell might not be favorable for our weekend plans.
 We prayed for surf and drove 30min south to Pismo Beach.

 I had a great time at Pismo.
 Popup practice on the shore with Luis helped me patch in some missing pieces.
-I've been a yogi for many years and while yogis have an affinity for surfing the two movement styles are not all that similar.
+I've been a yogi for many years and while yogis have an affinity for surfing the two movement styles don’t feel all that similar in my body.
 I've been trying to untrain years of flat-footed yoga lunges and years of burpees.
-While burpees are proper training for the explosive effort to pop up, my mind-body translates a burpee into popping up squatting on the back of the board!
-If I could get more central, it might-could be a style and I might-could just graduate straight to nose riding... obviously, I'm joking.
+While burpees are pretty good training for the explosive effort to push up, my mind-body translates a burpee into squatting on the back of the board!
+If I could get more central on the board, it might-could-may-be a style and I could just graduate straight to riding the nose... obviously, I'm joking.

 I loved Pismo beach for it's enthusiastic teenagers and moms teaching their kids.
 We surfed next to the pier and were delighted by the options of lefts and rights.
 I enjoyed my usual assortment of catching waves for knee rides and belly rides and to my utter delight a couple successful both feet on the board moments.
 A harbor seal entertained us.
 The best thing about that spot is the surfboard rack next to the showers.